 While the modern bikini is accredited to the French (which we’ll get to later), archaeologists have found evidence of women wearing bikinis in ancient Greece and Rome dating as far back as 5600 BC.

-A great example of a modern version includes a surf bikini that consumers can buy online or in physical stores today.
-Surf bikinis come in various designs, colors, and patterns, catering to different preferences and styles.
-They are suitable for surfing, swimming, paddleboarding, snorkeling, or even just lounging on the beach.
+A great example of a modern version includes luxury hosiery and intimates that consumers can buy online or in physical stores today.
+These pieces come in various designs, colors, and patterns, catering to different preferences and styles.
+They are suitable for styling, evening wear, special occasions, or even just lounging in luxury.

 Here we have paintings of goddesses wearing two-piece outfits from Siciliy.